 - Any order about the trial (for example, an order from a judge giving permission for a witness to give evidence in writing rather than attending the trial in person).

 - The relevant parts of any transcript you intend to refer to at trial (for example, if the judge allowed you to question the other party on an affidavit they provided).
 Family court staff can help you get a transcript for your trial record.

 - If your case is in the Superior Court of Justice or the Family Court Branch of the Superior Court of Justice, your completed Trial Scheduling Endorsement Form.

 If you did not start the case (in other words, if you are the respondent), you do not have to prepare a trial record.
-The other party will serve the trial record on you at least 30 calendar days before the trial starts.
+The other party will serve the trial record on you at least 20 calendar days before the trial or trial sitting starts, whichever one starts earlier.
+A trial sitting is the period of time available for the court to schedule a trial to take place.
 Once you’ve received the trial record, you can add any documents that you think are missing and update the table of contents.
 Any documents you add to the trial record must be served and filed at least 7 calendar days before the start of the trial.

 Preparing Your Evidence

 Generally, your evidence that you present to the judge at trial will be documents or witnesses.
 All evidence that you present at trial must be relevant to an issue in your case (for example, you may choose to submit pay stubs as evidence to help prove how much money you earn, which can be relevant to child support).

 Documents submitted as evidence at trial are called exhibits, and must be originals.
 You can submit a document as evidence at trial when: